gear-foundation/gear-wiki/docs/examples/Gaming/tamagotchi-battle.md

 When all participants are registered the administrator can start the battle (`StartBattle` action).
 The participants are automatically split into pairs ( `split_into_pairs` function).
 The state of the pair is placed in struct `Pair`.

 During the battle, each player must make a move (`MakeMove` action).
 A player can attack or defend.
 Based on the results of two players' moves, the `resolve_battle` function compares their health and determines the winner.
-The winner has the opportunity to participate in the next round.
+That one has the opportunity to participate in the next round.

 After all participants have made moves and the winners have been determined, the administrator can continue the game and start a new round through the `StartBattle` action.
 The winners are again split into pairs.